PeerRich/sign-in-with-yc/README.md

 ## About this repo

+Written by @helenamerk, initially released inside OrangeDAO and republished for public use.

 `yc-auth` is a react app that lets people signin with their bookface login.
 Enjoy!

 `backend/src/signin-with-yc.js` is a simple script that you can take a look at and modify for your needs.
 If you want auth on the backend, you want to plop that logic in there somewhere.